 - Take a deep breath in through your nose and as you breathe out, gently press the cartilage.
 You can keep the cartilage pressed or press it in and out with your fingers while making a loud humming sound like a bee.
 You can also make a low-pitched sound or a high-pitched one depending on what feels comfortable to you

-- Breathe in again and continue the same pattern 3-4 times.
+- Breathe in again and continue the same pattern three to four times.

 Ardha Setu Bandhasana - Half Bridge Pose